Architecture-Aware Synthesis of Phase Polynomials for NISQ Devices: Results and discussion

 \section{Results and discussion}

 To verify the quality of our algorithm, we generated random phase polynomials and synthesised them for two different real quantum computers: Rigetti's 16 qubit Aspen device and IBM's 20 qubit Singapore device \footnote{Qubit-scaling and gadget-scaling results for synthetic architectures can be found in Appendix \ref{apx:extra_results}}.
 We compare the average \CNOT count, \CNOT depth and runtime (in seconds) of our proposed algorithm with Staq \cite{staq} and \tket \cite{TKETPAPERHERE}.
-To the best of our knowledge, \tket and Staq are the only compilers that can synthesise and route phase polynomials from an abstract representation\footnote{ The source code to replicate our results can be found on \\\url{https://github.com/CQCL/architecture-aware-phasepoly-synth} }.
+To the best of our knowledge, \tket and Staq are the only compilers that can synthesise and route phase polynomials from an abstract representation\footnote{ The source code to replicate our results, including the raw experimental data, can be found on \\\url{https://github.com/CQCL/architecture-aware-phasepoly-synth} }.

-For each architecture, we randomly generated 20 distinct phase polynomials with $1$, $5$, $10$, $50$, $100$, $500$, and $1000$ phase gadgets in each.
+For each architecture, we randomly generated phase polynomials until we had 20 distinct ones with $1$, $5$, $10$, $50$, $100$, $500$, and $1000$ phase gadgets in each.
 The phase gadgets were sampled uniformly across the parameter space.
 Figure \ref{fig:gadgetscale_real} shows how each algorithm scales with respect to the number of phase gadgets on the two quantum computer architectures.
 Each point in the chart is the average of the 20 phase polynomials of that size.

 We used pytket version 0.4.3\footnote{This pytket version will be released for the general public soon}.
 We described our phase polynomials in terms of \tket's abstract representation for phase gadgets (PauliExpBox) which \tket synthesises and then routes using swaps \cite{TKETPAPERHERE}.
 While routing, we allowed \tket to also find an optimal qubit placement.